stockeh/dijkstras-shortest-paths/README.md

 Once the Registry is started on the `registry-host`, multiple Messaging Nodes can be instantiated on multiple or single machine.
 Each TCP connection will be mapped to a unique open port for robustness.
 To simplify the process of instantiating multiple instances, one of the provided run scripts can be used.
 The `osx.sh` script is designed to be executed on MacOS, and the `run.sh` script is used for Linux (but configured to run in the lab at Colorado State University).
 Execution of the two scripts are nearly identical, but with subtle differences.

-Within each of these scripts, it is possible to configure the **registry-host** and **registry-port** to start the registry on.
-It is important that the registry, and thus the startup scripts be executed on the defined host, with an associated open port.
+Within each of these scripts, it is possible to configure the **registry-host** and **registry-port** to start the Registry on.
+It is important that the Registry, and thus the startup scripts be executed on the defined host, with an associated open port.

 ### MacOS
 Open up a terminal in the working directory of the project;